E-bike rental scheme

 Prior to Summer 2023, shared e-bikes in Hounslow were operating under an unauthorised free-floating model (i.e. the e-bikes could be parked wherever the user saw fit).
 As the use of e-bikes has greatly increased in recent years, a more formalised scheme was needed to help minimise instances of bikes being left in an obstructive manner on footpaths and carriageways.

 In response, the Cabinet approved an E-Bike Scheme trial on 18 April 2023.
-The trial introduced dedicated e-bike parking bays in which the e-bikes must be parked and, in partnership with the operator, implemented warnings/fines/bans for non-compliant parking in order to better regulate e-bike operations.
+The trial introduced dedicated e-bike parking bays in which the e-bikes must be parked and, in partnership with the operator, implemented warnings/fines/bans for non-compliant parking to better regulate e-bike operations.

 The April 2023 Cabinet report delegated authority to the Assistant Director Traffic, Transport & Parking to approve the locations for the e-bike bays as site selection work was completed.
-Chief Officer Decision (COD) reports for each phase of the e-bike scheme were published as follows:
+Chief Officer Decision (COD) reports for each phase of the E-Bike Scheme were published as follows:

 The table below provides the COD report link for each ward as well as detailed location plans for each parking bay (the location plans are appendices to the COD reports).
 In some cases, bay locations were adjusted in later phases, which is why some of the wards have multiple CODs and location plans.